mothguib/pytrol/README.md

 PyTrol
 ------

-*PyTrol* is a discrete-time simulator dedicated to MAP, designed as a Python framework with the aim of performing MAP simulation.
+*PyTrol* is a discrete-time simulator dedicated to MultiAgent Patrolling (MAP), designed as a Python framework with the aim of performing MAP simulation.
 Originally, this simulator has been developed for the purpose of generating merely and rapidly a significant amount of MAP data, for the